bateman/python_pyenv_poetry_template/README.md

 The documenation files will be stored in the `DOCS` directory (by default `docs/`).

 > [!NOTE]
-> You will have to edit the files `mkdocs.yml` and `.readthedocs.yml` to adapt it to your project's specifics.
+> You will have to edit the files `mkdocs.yml` and `.readthedocs.yml` to adapt them to your project's specifics.

 ## Execution